WeblateOrg/weblate/docs/admin/projects.rst

 Translation organization
 ------------------------

 Weblate organizes translatable VCS content of project/components into a tree-like structure.
+You can additionally organize components within a project using categories.

 * The bottom level object is :ref:`project`, which should hold all translations belonging together (for example translation of an application in several versions and/or accompanying documentation).

+* The middle level is optionally created by :ref:`category`.
+The categories can be nested to achieve more complex structure.

 * On the level above, :ref:`component`, which is actually the component to translate, you define the VCS repository to use, and